octokit/octokit.js/README.md

 All endpoint methods starting with `.list*` do not return all responses at once but instead return the first 30 items by default, see also [GitHub’s REST API pagination documentation](https://developer.github.com/v3/#pagination).

-To automatically receive all results across all pages, you can use the `github.paginate()` method:
+To automatically receive all results across all pages, you can use the `octokit.paginate()` method:

 ```js
 octokit.paginate('GET /repos/:owner/:repo/issues', { owner: 'octokit', repo: 'rest.js' })